-In recent years, Waukee teachers have focused extensively on differentiated instruction.
+In recent years, our teachers have focused extensively on differentiated instruction.
 Teachers regularly assess students to see where they are in their understanding of key standards.
 Teachers then modify the content, the method used to teach a concept, or the way students represent their learning to better meet all students’ learning needs.
-If students are struggling to learn a concept, teachers provide them further instruction and the support they need to truly learn and understand the concept.
+If students are struggling to learn a concept, teachers provide them with further instruction and the support they need to truly learn and understand the concept.
 Students who already demonstrate an understanding of the concept are provided ample opportunities to learn more difficult and more challenging content at their learning level.

 Advanced Language Arts: